 More About Russell

 Russell with locals in Monte San Biagio, Italy.
 His 'home' in 2007.

 Russell on the last leg of his pilgrimage into Finesterre, Spain in 2011.

 In the early nineties, Russell began teaching his approach to healing (Fascial Kinetics) throughout the USA, doing lecture circuits four times a year, as well as being a presenter and keynote speaker at conferences throughout the USA, Australia and New Zealand.
-A key component to Russell’s work was the way he approached his healing philosophy, which taught therapists how to do their work mindfully.
-To this day he is still invited to conferences for health professionals, to present his mindful approach to healing.
+A key component to Russell’s work was the way he approached his healing philosophy, which taught therapists how to approach their work mindfully.

 Russell developed an interest in the idea of there being an approach to mindfulness that had roots in the west, as opposed to the more commonly know eastern approach that emerged from Buddhism.
 In 2007 he lived in southern Italy for almost a year while he researched and wrote his first book Metanoia, which presented the thesis that a western approach to mindfulness did emerge during the middle-ages in northern Italy.
-This approach was may have been one of the earliest examples of progressive Christianity, inspired by the neo-Gnostic Christianity which re-emerged throughout Europe with the heretical Cathar.
+This approach was may have been one of the earliest examples of progressive Christianity, inspired by the neo-Gnostic Christianity which re-emerged throughout Western Europe with the heretical Cathars.

 As a result of his research Russell, was able to identify the core difference between the eastern and western approaches to mindfulness.
 Where the Buddhist approach was grounded in mediation, the eastern Cathar approach was contemplation.
 Both required the person to be the ‘observer’, but where meditation was focused on observing and releasing thoughts, contemplation considered the choice between what was and wasn’t serving (having become aware of the options) and then releasing the thoughts.